sinhahemant/Rust-Sqlx-Poc/README.md

-POC of sqlx with bulk insert, update and select done in rust
+Implemented Db bulk insert,update and select using sqlx while reading the data from csv using polars to do all the bulk operations.